Volatar/Group7-repo-projects/Selenium Lab/Lab Documentation/5 PyCharm installation instructions.md

 # PyCharm instructions

 If you are using PyCharm much of the process of getting this project running is easier.
+Pycharm can be found [on it's official website](https://www.jetbrains.com/pycharm/).
+These instructions were written for PyCharm Community Edition but should work for Professional or Education edition.

 # Open as a new project
-First download the project files.
+First download the project source files.
 Unzip them if necessary or clone from Github.
 Navigate to the folder using Windows Explorer and click on the path at the top.
 Copy this.
+The files shown in this screenshot will not contain everything you will have as this guide was written early in the project.

 ![Windows Explorer](https://i.imgur.com/cWpntrk.png)

 Open PyCharm.
-Click on File in the upper left, and the first option: New Project
+Click on File in the upper left, and then click the first option: New Project.

 ![New Project](https://i.imgur.com/pyMpAZY.png)